Learning a quantum channel from its steady-state: Quantum device results

 To evaluate the quality of our noise characterization, we took the noise model that we learned and used it to numerically simulate the steady states of map-2 (of $\mcE_I$ and $\mcE_{II}$).
 On these steady states we calculated the expectation values of $2$-local Paulis in the bulk of the 5 qubits line (we used qubits $1,2$ for $\mcE_I$ and $2,3$ for $\mcE_{II}$).
 We then compared these simulated expectation values to the actual results we measured on the quantum hardware when running map-2 (part (iii) of our experiment described in \Sec{sec:ibmq-measurement-protocol}).
 We used the same procedure to test the two other noise models from the previous section, i.e., the ideal (noiseless) model, and IBMQ Qiskit's model.
 In contrast to the previous section, to sample the $2$-local Paulis from the IBMQ Qiskit noise model we don't need to know $\mcE^*_{odd}, \mcE^*_{even}$.
 Hence, we calculated the $2$-local Pauli expectation values directly from the IBMQ Qiskit simulator using the noise model imported from the device's backend properties at the time of our experiment.

 Our results are presented as histograms in \Fig{fig:ibmq-two-local-exp-vals}, where we show the expectation values of the $9$ possible $2$-local Pauli expectation values for the steady states of $\mcE_I, \mcE_{II}$ of map-2.
 The expectation values from the quantum hardware are shown in red.
-As we used more than $10^5$ measurements for each data point, the statistical error is smaller than $0.005$, which is negligible comparing to the differences with respect to other models.
-For the 3 analytical models, we preset the exact expectation values, without any statistical error.
+As we used more than $10^5$ measurements for each data point, the statistical error in the red bars in \Fig{fig:ibmq-two-local-exp-vals} is smaller than $0.003$, which is negligible comparing to the differences with respect to other models.
+For the 3 analytical models, we present the exact expectation values, without any statistical error.
 Our model prediction is shown in blue, Qiskit's model in yellow and the noiseless model in green.
 As can be seen in the figure, while the predictions of all the models are in decent agreement with the empirical results, our model is in better agreement than the other two models.

 To compare our estimate in a quantitative way, we used the 2-local Paulies expectation values of the IBMQ hardware to perform quantum state tomography and estimate the underlying 2-local reduced density matrices (RDMs) in the steady states of $\mcE_I, \mcE_{II}$ of map-2.
 We compared it to the RDMs produced by simulations of our model, the Qiskit model and the ideal model.
 For each case, we calculated the trace distance $D(\rho, \sigma)\EqDef \frac{1}{2}\norm{\rho-\sigma}_1$ between the simulation and the estimated RDM of the IBMQ hardware.
 The results are given in \autoref{table:trace-distances}, showing that indeed the trace distance between IBMQ RDMs and our model RDMs are $50\%-70\%$ of the distances from ideal model or the Qiskit model.